PopovEvgeniy/sffextractshell/readme.txt

                                 SFFEXTRACT SHELL

-                                  Version 2.7.3.1
+                                  Version 2.7.4

                          This software was made by Popov Evgeniy Alekseyevich

-System requirements
+System requirements.

 Windows 2000 or higher for 32-bit systems
 Windows Vista or higher for 64-bit systems

-Program description
+The program description.

 This program is a graphic shell for SFF EXTRACT.
+You can download it here: http://network.mugenguild.com/winane/software/index.html Put the executable file of SFF EXTRACT in the SFFEXTRACT SHELL directory before the first start.

 License

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Prepare

-You can download SFF EXTRACT here: http://network.mugenguild.com/winane/software/index.html Put the executable file of SFF EXTRACT in the SFFEXTRACT SHELL directory before the first start.

-About program modification
+The source code.

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC3 or higher.
+It can be compiled under Lazarus 4.2 or higher.

-Change log
+Version history.

 1.0-2.5.4: The old unstable builds.
 2.5.5: The program was totally rewritten.